Alfred Herbert board meets May 27 for FY26 results

 |---|---|---|---|---|---|

-How does Alfred Herbert (India) Limited's expected FY2025-26 financial performance compare to its previous year results, and what growth trajectory can investors anticipate?
+How does Alfred Herbert (India) Limited's expected FY2025-26 financial performance compare to its peers in the industrial machinery sector?

-What factors will influence the board's decision on dividend payout ratio, and how does it align with the company's historical dividend distribution policy?
+What factors could influence the board's decision on dividend payout ratio, and how might it signal the company's future capital allocation strategy?